Go directly to product information

 Taxes included.
 Shipping costs will be calculated at checkout.

-Tasmanian mountain pepper is an exclusive, very rare pepper that is considered a 'bush food', products specific to the Australian bush.
-Experience how this exotic pepper 'explodes' in your mouth.
+Tasmanian mountain pepper is an exclusive, very rare pepper that is considered a 'bush food', products that are specific to the Australian bush.
+Experience how this exotic pepper in your mouth 'exploded'.

 The Tasmanian mountain pepper is a plant from a genus that only occurs in Australasia and grows wild in many places.
-The two-lobed 'berry' contains polygodial, which provides a unique sharpness experience, but also eugenol, vitamins A and C and various minerals.
-It contains more antioxidants than most true berries.
+The two-lobed 'berry' contains polygodial, which provides a unique sharpness experience, as well as eugenol, vitamins A and C, and various minerals.
+It contains more antioxidants than most real berries.

-In addition to the dried berry, the dried leaf of the plant is also eaten.
+Besides the dried berry, the dried leaf of the plant is also eaten.
 The aborigines have used the plant for centuries for medicinal purposes, against skin complaints and stomach pain, the leaf as a herb and the dried berry as a spice.
-The latter was also discovered by European, mostly British, settlers at the end of the 18th century.
+The latter was also discovered by the European, mostly British settlers at the end of the 18th century.

-The alpine pepper, related to the Tasmanian pepper, grows in the highlands of Tasmania, and is therefore called mountain pepper.
-The British imported the plant and have been growing it in Cornwell since the beginning of the last century.
-They name the plant after the Cornish pepper leaf.
-The leaves have a sharp cinnamon taste, the berries are spicy and fruity.
-The taste is reminiscent of myrtle.
-The berry initially gives a softly sweet taste experience, which gradually changes into a sharpness reminiscent of Zanthoxylum peppers such as Szechuan.
+The alpine pepper, related to the Tasmanian pepper, grows in the highlands of Tasmania, and is therefore also called mountain pepper.
+The British introduced the plant, and have cultivated it since the beginning of the last century in Cornwell.
+They call the plant after the leaf Cornish pepper leaf.
+The leaves have a sharp cinnamon flavour, the berries are spicy and fruity.
+The flavour is reminiscent of myrtle.
+The berry initially gives a soft sweet taste experience, which gradually changes into the sharpness that is reminiscent of Zanthoxylum peppers such as Szechuan.

 Usage

 A versatile pepper for fish and seafood, in marinades for meat, with or without soy sauce.
-The cinnamon accent gives the berry a typical bush food flavor, which combines well with cumin, coriander, lemon and red fruit.
-Also works well in jams made from stone fruits such as apricots.
-Try adding a few grains to your gin or gin cocktail; preferably let it soak in some gin beforehand.
+The cinnamon accent gives the berry a typical bushfood flavour, which combines well with cumin, coriander, lemon and red fruit.
+Also comes into its own in stone fruit jams such as apricots.
+Try adding a few grains to your gin or gin cocktail; preferably soak in some gin beforehand.

 Smell and taste